List of Johns Hopkins University defunct societies: Other Societies

 The Eta Pi Society was an Epicurean society founded at the turn of the century.
 References can be found in the Hullabaloo and the Alumni Magazine.
 Members were typically a small number of seniors selected each year.
-They were known to give beer and pies to new initiates and to certain members of the faculty and administration.
+They were known to give beer and pies to new initiates and certain members of the faculty and administration.

 Archives indicate that members, like many of the senior societies, referred to themselves through nicknames.
 Yearbook pages show that the society was founded by "Little Jack Horner".
 They remained as an alternative to Greek Life while encouraging drinking and merriment among the student body.
 Known to be rowdy at social events, they were the main driving force in organizing class dinners and other university social events.
-They expanded their influence by often recruiting members of student council and other prominent students.
-They lost much of their influence during the Red Scare, when many secret societies were closed down.
-They continued to be a part of the university publicly for several decades, until they either stop holding meetings or voluntarily removed themselves from the public eye.
+They expanded their influence by often recruiting members of the student council and other prominent students.
+They lost much of their influence during the Red Scare when many secret societies were closed down.
+They continued to be a part of the university publicly for several decades until they either stopped holding meetings or voluntarily removed themselves from the public eye.
 The president of the society, generally only referred to by strange nicknames, wore a pin with the initials "ES" below a Flemish Lion, the symbol of the Society, on graduation day.